shift-org/shift-docs/README.md

 You can easily run your own copy of the site with these two steps.
 This could help you do theme development in your own repo before submitting your finished write-up to us for incorporation.

 1. [fork repo](https://help.github.com/articles/fork-a-repo/)
 2. [deploy on Netlify](https://app.netlify.com/start) by linking your forked repo.
-Included configuration file `netlify.toml` should mean 0 configuration required to get the site running.
+Included configuration file `netlify.toml` should mean 0 additional configuration required to get the site running.

-If you have trouble with it please [file an issue](https://github.com/shift-org/shift-docs/issues/new)
+If you have trouble with it please [file an issue](https://github.com/shift-org/shift-docs/issues/new) to let us know what you tried and what happened when you did.

 # License